Learn how to make hanging hearts that you can fill with lavender, or other scents. Display in your home or use to scent clothes draws and closets.

-Watch our corresponding YouTube tutorial for more details: DIY Lavender Hanging Hearts.
+Watch the corresponding YouTube tutorial for more details: DIY Lavender Filled Hanging Hearts.

 What materials do you need?